Information for Non-profits

 Your gross receipts may be exempt from gross receipts tax under Section 7-9-29 NMSA 1978.

-Only income related to your tax-exempt status is nontaxable if you are organized under 501(c)(3) or 501(c)(6).
+Generally, the receipts of a 501(c)(3) or 501(c)(6) organization are exempt from gross receipts tax, except for unrelated trade or business under the Internal Revenue Code.
 What you buy may not be exempt from taxation (please see note below).
 Unrelated business income is fully taxable at state and federal levels.
 See FYI-103: Information for Non-Profit Organizations See also Brochure #4, 501(c)(3) Nonprofit Groups & New Mexico’s Gross Receipts Tax.

 Note: Although the gross receipts of a 501(c)(3) organization are exempt, the organization will pay another business’s passed-on gross receipts tax when it buys tangible personal property unless it delivers a nontaxable transaction certificate (NTTC) to the seller.
 It may not deliver such a certificate when it buys services.
 Please see the “Who Must Register a Business?” section, or consult FYI-204: Nontaxable Transaction Certificates (NTTCs).